-Each exhibitor is responsible for making sure they receive the appropriate quiz for their age group.
-Each exhibitor is also responsible for all classes entered and making sure they are at ring side and enter the class when called.
+Each exhibitor is responsible for all classes entered and making sure they are at ring side and enter the class when called.
 The classes will not wait on an exhibitor and the class will not be repeated if an exhibitor misses a class.
+Class announcements are a curtesy.